 - ½ cup sour cream, full fat or light (not nonfat)

 - 1 cup fresh raspberries, cut in half

 Vanilla icing (optional):

 - 3 teaspoons milk or half and half

-- ½ teaspoon pure vanilla extract
+- ¼ teaspoon pure vanilla extract

-- Preheat oven to 350°F. Grease a 12-count muffin tin.
+- Preheat oven to 400°F with a rack placed in the center of the oven.
+Grease a 12-count muffin tin.

 - In a medium bowl, whisk flour, baking powder, baking soda, and salt.
 Set aside.